rage/java-programming/data/grading-and-exams.md

 **No more exams will be held on this course.** You can receive a certificate upon completing at least 80% of exercises per part.
 The certificates are seperate for Java Programming I and Java Programming II.

 ## Python Programming MOOC
-The current official MOOC course is [Python Programming MOOC 2022](https://programming-22.mooc.fi), for which it is possible for [residents of Finland](https://programming-22.mooc.fi/faq#can-i-receive-official-study-credits-for-this-course) to get 5+5 ECTS credits from the University of Helsinki.
-For non-residents there is also a certificate available after the exam.
+The current official MOOC course is [Python Programming MOOC 2022](https://programming-22.mooc.fi), for which it is possible to get 5+5 ECTS credits from the University of Helsinki.
+There is also a certificate available after the exam.

 <!--
 The Java Programming MOOC contains University of Helsinki's courses Introduction to Programming (parts 1-7) and Advanced Course in Programming (parts 8-14).
 A free online exam will be held for both parts and both will be graded seperately.